NicholasBunn/HABLogger/README.md

 # README #

-This is my source code for E-Design 2019
+This is the source code for my E-Design project.
+This project was completed in 2019, following the guidlines set out by the University of Stellenbosch's Department of Electrical and Electronic Engineering